Absolute Continuity of Self Similar Measures: Introduction

-In Figure \ref{numexamples} there are some examples of $\lambda$ satisfying the conditions of Theorem \ref{mainbernoulli} found by a simple computer search.

-The smallest value of $\lambda$ which we were able to find for which the Bernoulli convolution with parameter $\lambda$ can be shown to be absolutely continuous using these method is $\lambda \approx 0.799533$ with minimal polynomial $X^9 - 2 X^8 - X + 1$.
-This is much smaller than the examples given in \cite{varjupaper} the smallest of which was $\lambda = 1 - 10^{-50 }$.
-We also show that for all $n \geq 13$ the Bernoulli convolution with parameter given by the root of the polynomial $X^n - 2X^{n-1} - X + 1$ in $\left( \frac{1}{2}, 1 \right)$ is absolutely continuous.
-Finally we give some explicit examples of absolutely continuous self similar measures in $\R^2$ which cannot be expressed as the product of absolutely continuous measures of $\R$.
+Some parameters for Bernoulli convolutions which can be shown to be absolutely continuous using Theorem \ref{theo:main_bernoulli} are given in Table \ref{tab:examples} which can be found in Section \ref{section:examples}.
+The smallest value of $\lambda$ that we were able to find for which the Bernoulli convolution with parameter $\lambda$ can be shown to be absolutely continuous using this method is $\lambda \approx 0.78207$ with minimal polynomial $X^8 - 2 X^7 - X + 1$.
+This is much smaller than the examples given in \cite{VARJU_2019}, the smallest of which was $\lambda = 1 - 10^{-50 }$.
+We also show that for all $n \geq 8$, there is a root of the polynomial $X^n - 2X^{n-1} - X + 1$ which is in $\left( \frac{1}{2}, 1 \right)$ such that the Bernoulli convolution with this parameter is absolutely continuous.

-\subsection{Review of Existing Literature}
+\subsection{Review of existing literature}